dzekelid/sessions/_listings/gotomeeting/apis.md

 x-kinRank: "7"
 x-alexaRank: "7422"
 tags: Sessions
-created: "2018-06-25"
+created: "2018-08-28"
-modified: "2018-06-25"
+modified: "2018-08-28"
 url: https://raw.githubusercontent.com/streamdata-gallery-topics/sessions/master/_listings/gotomeeting/apis.md
 specificationVersion: "0.14"
 apis:
-- name: Go To Assist Seeit Get details for multiple GoToAssist Seeit sessions
+- name: Go To Assist Seeit - Get details for multiple GoToAssist Seeit sessions
-  x-api-slug: go-to-assist-seeit
+  x-api-slug: sessions-get
   description: <p>This endpoint allows you to get all relevant details for mulitple
     GoToAssist Seeit sessions.
 Session details are available for 90 days.</p></p>The fields and their values in the response depend on session status and the time